top of page

 (The second act means you have to answer the call.
 And if Hunter S. Thompson's involved, let's go for a ride)

-I'd made it to the city, yet Sydney's seedy underbelly always seemed to roll over and present itself for a scratch.
+I'd made it Sydney, a place whose seedy underbelly always seemed to roll over and present itself for a scratch.
 And while I was stuffing around between higher education and a grown-up job—I found myself working as a receptionist in a brothel.

 bell hooks